 - Light up: Some people use daylight saving time as a reminder to change the batteries in their smoke detectors.
 Make another safety commitment by doing the same for your bike lights.
 Check now: Are your bike lights working?
 Do the batteries need replacement or do they need a USB charge?
 Is it time for an upgrade?
 Does a change in your typical commuting route require you to rethink your fall and winter safety game plan.
 BTW: Lights aren’t just for your bike.
 Clip-on models attach to your bag, clothes and helmet.
 Some apparel and helmets are designed with LED strips built in.

-- Don’t get caught short: Sadly, New Yorkers take for granted that almost anything attached to a bike is a theft risk.
+- Don’t get caught short: Sadly, New Yorkers have to take for granted that almost anything attached to a bike is a theft risk.
 Thus, many use removable lights.
 The only problem is that these are easily forgotten in a bag or on the kitchen counter or wherever.
 That’s why it’s a good idea to keep inexpensive single-LED lights on your bike at all times.
 Thieves are unlikely to notice or care, and you won’t ever have to face the fear of riding home in the dark without your “real” lights at hand.

 - Wear hi-viz: Brightly colored clothes help announce your presence.
 Or choose from among an ever-wider variety of hi-viz outerwear for commuting.
 Additionally, look for reflective details, like pipping, patches or applied designs, that light up under headlights.
 Some apparel is constructed entirely of reflective materials or has reflective thread woven in.